xXTheBigGunXx/QRGraphics/README.md

 ![image](https://github.com/user-attachments/assets/13980e4e-5376-4f02-9f5e-0cd7bfacc397)

 ## 6. Alignmnt pattern
 Alignment pattern is used to correctly interpret the QR code at a angle.
-The alignment pattern shoes up from the second version and above - the first version doesn't have one.
+The alignment pattern shows up from the second version and above - the first version doesn't have one.
 In this expample I use the version 1 QR code that doesn't have the aligment patter.

 ![image](https://github.com/user-attachments/assets/00e52e22-3747-424d-805a-bd5749f6d9fb)